Step 1: Preparation

 Applications will be circulated internally by the File Manager to appropriate staff for comment.

 In some cases, applications are also referred to external agencies for comments.
-Most commonly, the Provincial Ministry of Transportation if adjacent to Lougheed Highway; the Agricultural Land Commission if excluding the land from the ALR; and School District 42 if new development results in a large increase of residential density consisting primarily of young families.
+Most commonly, the Provincial Ministry of Transportation if adjacent to Lougheed Highway; the Agricultural Land Commission if impacting the land in the ALR; and School District 42 if new development results in a large increase of residential density consisting primarily of young families.

 Step 5: Advisory Panel

-A development permit application may first be considered by the Advisory Design Panel (ADP), a five-to-nine member panel appointed by Council.
-The ADP will provide Council with a recommendation based on various design criteria.
+A form and character development permit application may first be considered by the Advisory Design Panel (ADP), a five-to-nine member panel appointed by Council.
+The ADP will provide Council with a recommendation based on relevant design criteria outlined in the Official Community Plan.

 Step 6: Council Consideration